 There is a Custom Coursebook for this course available at the Penn Bookstore.
 The book covers the material in the class.
 As the lectures/slides also cover the course material, the book is not strictly required.
 However, it is a useful resource to provide additional support, reference reading, and practice problems.
-The Fall 2019 is similar to the Fall 2018 book, but may be different than books from earlier years.
+The Spring 2020 book is similar to the Spring 2019 and 2018 books, but different than books from earlier years.